PORTSMOUTH LISTENS invites YOU to contribute to the discussion:

 Phase Two: Open to anyone who lives and/or works in Portsmouth.

-Starting at the end of September, groups will convene for about two hours once a week (times and locations according to the group) for three or four weeks.
+Starting at the beginning of October, groups will convene for about two hours once a week (times and locations according to the group) for three or four weeks.
 Guided by a facilitator, each group will explore:

 - What is our community vision for quality of life in Portsmouth?